msaari/relevanssi/readme.txt

 * First published version.

 == Upgrade notice ==

+= 4.0 =
+* Major new release.
+Testing at staging is recommended.
+Deactivate and reactivate after upgrade!

 = 3.6.2.2 =
 * Fixes a bug in string sorting (for example post title ordering).